bielbienne/bst.pygasus.core/README.rst

     });

-As an another example we use buffered store from scaffolding
+As an another example we use buffered store from scaffolding:

 .. code:: javascript